SuzeShardlow/Unscramble/README.md

 I had a strange feeling at the outset of this project that I could not just randomise the numbers 1-15, drop them into the game board and expect that game board to be solvable.
 I tested this theory beforehand and I realised I was correct - some number combinations can never be solved.
 Therefore I had to spend some time playing with different combinations to come up with a few which were solvable.

-The modal was also a challenge because it was something we were not due to cover in class until much later in the course.

 ## Bonus Functionality